awsdocs/aws-cost-management-user-guide/doc_source/manage-emea-cc-verification.md

 If you're a member account in AWS Organizations, your purchased services that require upfront payments might not activate until the master account user verifies the payment\.
 If verification is required, AWS notifies the billing contact of the master account by email\.

 Establish a communication process between your master and member accounts\.
-To change your payment method, see [Managing Your AWS Europe Credit Card Payment Methods](manage-cc-emea.md)\.
+To change your payment method, see [Managing your AWS Europe credit card payment methods](manage-cc-emea.md)\.

-## Subscription Purchases<a name="emea-bulk-purchases"></a>
+## Subscription purchases<a name="emea-bulk-purchases"></a>

 If you purchase multiple subscriptions at a time \(or in bulk\) and your bank requests verification, the bank might ask you to verify each individual purchase\.

 Subscriptions can include immediate purchases such as Reserved Instances, Business support plan, and Route 53 domains\.
 Subscriptions don't include AWS Marketplace charges\.

 Be sure to complete validation for all purchases or register a bank account as your payment method\.
-For more information about eligibility for direct debit payment, see [Managing Your SEPA Direct Debit Payment Methods](manage-debit-emea.md)\.
+For more information about eligibility for direct debit payment, see [Managing your SEPA direct debit payment methods](manage-debit-emea.md)\.